GlennDumoulin/DeterministicFluidSimulation/Assets/GW2425_Dumoulin_Glenn_NL_LearningLog.md

 The round of today I duplicated the project and started working on implementing fixed-point arithmetic.
 The reason why I duplicate the project and not just keep on using the current one is to have the end state for floating-point measurement always available in case someone who were to read the paper wants to verify the results I got, or continue upon a certain step in my research.

+## 29/12 & 30/12

+During these past two days I have been continuing the implementation of fixed-point arithmetic everywhere (script, shader & compute shader).
+The implementation in the C# script went pretty smooth, but the shaders gave me more troubles.
+However, this is most likely because of my lack of knowledge of how to work with these sorts of files and programming languages.

+I think I am finally close to being done but I am encountering some issues with finding the right fractional split for the fixed numbers.
+Some numbers are too large and overflow because the fixed number can't represent that range of values, and some numbers become zero because the precision isn't high enough.

+## 31/12 - 2/01

+Because of the holidays and family visits during these days, I won't have much time to work on projects.
+So I decided to use these couple of days to make the coding test I still had to do.

+I think I put a bit too much time into this coding test because I had hoped to spend one day less on it.
+This of course means that now I only have 3 days left before the test presentation of my Grad Work and I still haven't solved the fixed-point issues, let alone began working on the networking which is actually the core of what I wanted to do some research around.
+I am stressing a lot, and a bit mroe every day that gets closer to the deadline.

+During the last 3 days before the test presentation I should try my hardest to get the networking in place and of course prepare the presentation itself.
+To achieve this, I will need to drop the measurements with incrementing the number of connected clients.
+Maybe I can still do them next week, but I will most likely need that last week to finish the paper and all the other deliverables.

+## 3/01

+Finally back to working on the Grad Work project.
+Today I hope to solve my fixed-point issues, handle the fixed-point measurements and also get started on the networking implementation.

+Well the hope was there.
+But 10 hours, of trying to get to fixed-points to work, later that hope is a distant memory for today.
+I thought that maybe the couple days of Grad Work break by working on my coding test would have helped me to restart with a fresh look on the situation.
+Every day that passes and the deadlines for the test presentation and the final deadline are getting closer, and the remaining workload for the project keeps getting bigger.
+I feel really defeated by the end of each day, and when I eventually decide to stop for the day and go to sleep, I can't put my mind to rest because of the daunting feeling of failure.

+It just seems like no matter what I try, I can't get a grasp of what is going wrong and even worse where it's going wrong.
+I never expected the fixed-point implementation to take this long, but I did include something similar in the risk analysis of my reflection report a while ago.
+There I stated "Ensuring deterministic simulation results across devices/instances might be harder than anticipated.", now in this case it has nothing to do with devices/instances but the purpose of fixed-point arithmetic is to ensure deterministic simulation results.
+The response I suggested to that risk was "Pivot the research focus toward creating a deterministic fluid simulation without the networking aspect." and of course the impact of this risk is marked as catastrophic because networking is the core of this research project.

+Since I don't have much time left, maybe this is what I will need to do.
+We'll see what tomorrow brings.

+## 4/01

+After yet another long day of failed attempts, I have decided to take a backup of my current attempt and revert the actual project files back to a version before fixed-point implementation.
+Yes, I am basically starting over but this is something I feel like I should have done a long time ago already.
+Only my stubborness wouldn't let me.
+I know this means there will definitely be no networking possible for the test presentation because I really need to devote tomorrow to making the actual presentation so I at least have something to present and can hopefully get some meaningful feedback even though the project isn't as expected.

+It took a decent amount of hours but restarting the fixed-point implementation worked out.
+I finally got it working, although it should be noted that it's not the correct way of using fixed-point arithmetic.
+The values are either too large of too small to be representable, I think I know a solution for this problem but it would add a lot more complexity to the fixed-point implementation.
+The solution I have in mind is to have multiple types of fixed-point structures using different amounts of fractional bits.
+The added complexity comes with the mathematic operations (+,-,\*,/).
+These operations require both operands to have the same scaling factor, so there would be extra fixed-point conversions that need to happen before the operations are possible.

+Now I don't have time to even try to figure this out, so the method I applied was to not really use fixed-point arithmetic but rather convert all values to a fixed-point and back to a float.
+This works for rounding values that are too small to be represented, but I'm not sure how deterministic this approach is across different cpu/gpu architectures.

 ## References overview